makersacademy/bowling-challenge/READMEChayya.md

 Optional Tasks:
 Create a nice interactive animated interface with jQuery.
-Set up Travis CI to run your tests.
+Set up Travis CI to run tests.
-Add ESLint to your codebase and make your code conform.
+Add ESLint to codebase and make code conform.
-You might even want to start with ESLint early on in your work — to help you learn Javascript conventions as you go along.
+Try to start with ESLint early on in work — to help learn Javascript conventions as I go along.

 # Rules for 10 pin bowling: